Meet the Board

 Mr Keyran Pitt KC

 Mr Pitt QC has formerly held appointments as Chairman of the Resource Management and Planning Appeal Tribunal; the Planning Appeals Board; the Mental Health Review Tribunal; and the Medical Complaints Tribunal.
 He was also the Deputy Chairman for the Building Appeals Board and Environmental Protection Appeal Board.

-Mr Pitt QC is the former President of the Bar Association of Tasmania and Medico-Legal Society of Tasmania.
+Mr Pitt QC is a former President of the Bar Association of Tasmania and Medico-Legal Society of Tasmania.
 He actively supported the legal profession in Tasmania as a former Council Member of the Law Society of Tasmania and Bar Association of Tasmania.

 Mr Pitt QC currently works as a Barrister until 30 June 2022.
 He currently works an Arbitrator and is also the Chairman of the Forest Practices Tribunal, and President of the Property Agents Tribunal.
 He is an Honorary Fellow of the Royal Planning Institute of Australia.

 Mr Jones completed a Bachelor of Laws degree at the University of Tasmania in 1977 and was admitted as a practitioner of the Supreme Court of Tasmania in 1980.